 This is relatively rare, yet a possible factor that can have a negative impact on your website’s online presence.
 When utilisng shared hosting services, you share the web space with various other websites.
 The other individuals can pose harm to your website.
 Therefore, it is advised that you avoid shared hosting services with spammy websites.

 You can check who resides with you on a particular server by entering your URL in the Reverse IP Domain Check (opens in new tab).

 5. Incorrect TLD

-It is a habit for people to assume that every website address has a .com TLD.
+It is a habit for people to assume that every website address has a .com TLD (top-level domain).
 This is why you should be extremely cautious when naming your domain.
 You will find that most of the short, memorable .com domains have already been taken.

-Recently, there has been a significant push to make .co (Colombian top-level domain) an alternate to .com domains.
+A couple of years back, there was a significant push to make .co (Colombian top-level domain) as an alternative to .com domains.
 Unfortunately, this effort has been unreasonable.
 This is because many people still assume (as mentioned before) that your domain is yourcompany.com and not yourcompany.co!

 For instance, when Overstock.com rebranded itself as O.co, it led to a 61 per cent drop in its traffic.
 However, don’t let this example scare you, consumers will always find businesses that provide them with what they need, when they need it.

 6. Mobile friendly